aaaelite21/poker/README.md

 they forget.
 Once registration is complete the admin can randomize seats using **Assign Seats** and those seat numbers appear on everyone’s screen.

-When viewing a game as the admin, use the **Share** button at the bottom of the page to reveal a QR code for that specific game.
+Use the **Share** button at the bottom of the game page to reveal a QR code for that specific game.
+Both admins and players can display it to quickly share the link.
 By default the server detects its local IP address and uses that in the QR code.
 If detection fails or you want to override the address, set the `PUBLIC_URL` environment variable when starting the server, e.g. `PUBLIC_URL=http://192.168.1.10:3000 npm run dev`.